MisaZhu/ewokos/README.md

 .commands

-	Most of commands are in 'sbin' directory, like: ls, ps, pwd, test ......
+	Most of commands are in 'system/sbin' directory, like: ls, ps, pwd, test ......

 .Source code read-guide